 In 1851, when he attended The Great Exhibition at The Crystal Palace in Hyde Park, London, Queen Victoria visited his stand and was so impressed by his product that she ordered some personally as gifts for members of the Royal Family.
 Thomas Smith was awarded the Royal Warrant, hence the term Royal Sussex Trug.

-The Royal Sussex trugs are still almost completely hand-made in the traditional ways and of course in Suffolk.
+The Royal Sussex trugs are still almost completely hand-made in the traditional ways and of course in Sussex.